 Physical exam.
 To look for an underlying problem, such as:

 - A problem in the nervous system.
 This may be involved if your penis doesn't respond as expected to certain touching.

 - Secondary sex characteristics.
 Things such as hair pattern can point to hormone problems, which involve the endocrine system.

 - Abnormal features of the penis itself.
 These could suggest the cause of ED.

 - Lab tests.
-These can include blood counts, urine tests, cholesterol test, and measurements of creatinine and liver enzymes.
+These can include blood counts, urine tests, a cholesterol test, and measurements of creatinine and liver enzymes.
 When low sexual desire is a symptom, checking testosterone in the blood can show problems with the endocrine system.

 - Penile ultrasound.
 This is used to measure the blood flow in the penis.